TeresaWehmeier/stock-analysis/README.md

 #### Efficiency and Improvement
 One of the objectives of refactoring is to improve readability, replace hard-coded values and magic numbers, and speed up processing.
 Refactoring also allows the coder to improve the patterns in the script, making it easier to navigate.
 To measure improvement and efficiency, a timer was created to capture the time each script takes to run.
 The simple script was attached to both the original and final code:
-    startTime = Timer
-    EndTime = Timer
-    MsgBox "This code ran in " & (endTime - startTime) & " seconds for the year " & (yearValue)
+    startTime = Timer; EndTime = Timer; MsgBox "This code ran in " & (endTime - startTime) & " seconds for the year " & (yearValue)

-the results from the original script were captured for both sheets 2017 and 2018, with the following results:
+The results from the original script were captured for both sheets 2017 and 2018, with the following results:
 <img src = "https://github.com/TeresaWehmeier/stock-analysis/blob/main/Images/VBA_Script_Old_2017.png" width="60%" height="40%">

 <img src = "https://github.com/TeresaWehmeier/stock-analysis/blob/main/Images/VBA_Script_Old_2018.png" width="60%" height="40%">

-The new script, with additional arrays had the following results for the same 2017 and 2018 data:
+The new script, with additional arrays, had the following results for the same 2017 and 2018 data:
 <img src = "https://github.com/TeresaWehmeier/stock-analysis/blob/main/Resources/VBA_Challenge_2017.png" width="60%" height="40%">

 <img src = "https://github.com/TeresaWehmeier/stock-analysis/blob/main/Resources/VBA_Challenge_2018.png" width="60%" height="40%">